guillaumecatel/website/README.md

-# 🌐 website-2025
+# 🌐 Website

-**website-2025** is the 2025 edition of a modern web application powered by [Astro](https://astro.build), with a focus on performance, scalability, and expressive UI animation using GSAP and Three.js.
+My personal website powered by [Astro](https://astro.build), with a focus on performance, scalability, and expressive UI animation using GSAP and Three.js.
 It runs on an [Express](https://expressjs.com/) server with security middleware like Helmet and supports compression out of the box.

 ---